Tess Holliday: Personal life

 At the age of 20, Holliday gave birth to her son Rylee.
 In June 2015, The Guardian reported she no longer had any contact with her son's father.

 In 2012, Holliday met Australian businessman, photographer and artist Nick Holliday on Tumblr.
 They talked online for seven months before Holliday traveled to the U.S. to visit, and in April 2015, he moved from Melbourne to the U.S. On July 5, 2014, they got engaged.
 They secretly wed one year later on July 5, 2015.
 In January 2016, it was announced that Holliday was pregnant and expected to give birth in June.
 Holliday gave birth to her second son in June 2016.
 She and Nick Holliday have since divorced, describing the marriage as having been abusive.

 She was born Ryann Hoven but changed her name to Tess Munster (a surname she chose because she liked the television sitcom The Munsters) when she started doing alternative modeling and has also used the name Tess Typhoon.
 In January 2015, she adopted and officially started using her fiancé's surname.

 In 2019, Holliday came out as pansexual.
-In 2021, Holliday revealed that she was in recovery from atypical anorexia.
+In 2021, Holliday claimed that she was in recovery from atypical anorexia.

 Holliday states that she is 5 ft 5 in tall and that she wears a US dress size 22 or 3x.
 She is heavily tattooed, including a Miss Piggy tattoo on her right outer forearm, a Mae West tattoo on her right inner forearm, a Marilyn Monroe tattoo on her left bicep, a plus-size mermaid tattoo on her right upper thigh, a Hello Kitty tattoo on her right calf and a Dolly Parton tattoo on her right arm.
 She also has a septum piercing.